Azure/azure-sdk-for-js/sdk/storage/storage-queue/README.md

 const AzureStorageQueue = require("@azure/storage-queue");
 ```

+### JavaScript Bundle

+To use this client library in the browser, you need to use a bundler.
+For details on how to do this, please refer to our [bundling documentation](https://github.com/Azure/azure-sdk-for-js/blob/master/documentation/Bundling.md).

 ### CORS

 You need to set up [Cross-Origin Resource Sharing (CORS)](https://docs.microsoft.com/rest/api/storageservices/cross-origin-resource-sharing--cors--support-for-the-azure-storage-services) rules for your storage account if you need to develop for browsers.
 Go to Azure portal and Azure Storage Explorer, find your storage account, create new CORS rules for blob/queue/file/table service(s).